peace899/mdb2sql/flask_mdb2xls/Readme.md

-To use just the python script and open your browser and go to address: http://127.0.0.1:5000 Browse for the file you want convert and it send you an Excel file as download.
+To use just run the python script and open your browser and go to address: http://127.0.0.1:5000 Browse for the file you want convert and it send you an Excel file as download.